 The GTO’s aerodynamics were designed to be in street-legal conformity with the homologation regulations.
 As such, it is a car designed for stability up to its terminal velocity, although it lacks the sophisticated undertray design and aerodynamic refinement of later Ferraris.

-The body of the GTO was advanced for its time, being comprised principally of fiberglass and composites.
+Most of the bodywork on the 288 GTO was bespoke and was advanced for its time, being comprised principally of fiberglass and composites.
 The goal was lightness with strength derived from the chassis and subframes: contemporary racing design.
-Compressed fiberglass formed the floorpan, and most body panels.
+Compressed fiberglass formed the floor pan, and most body panels.
 In some places, such as the engine cover, aluminum was used to augment other materials.
 In some places Kevlar and Nomex were employed for their respective properties.
 The Engine compartment was largely enclosed by an aluminum honeycomb with a Kevlar skin, and by a Kevlar and Nomex combination – heat resistant, fire retardant, strong, and light.
-The GTO came in only one colour: Rosso Corsa – Racing Red.
+The substructure was a high-tensile tubular steel space frame.

 The GTO tubular chassis was formed of large-oval section steel welded to square- and rectangular-section tubes as warranted.
 The chassis was a series of subframes, each formed to its purpose and attached to the central section around the cabin.
 The entire rear subframe, containing the rear suspension and drivetrain, could be dropped from the car for quicker maintenance, another competition feature.
 Occupants were specially protected by a full roll hoop invisibly contained within the roof and B-pillars.
 Rigid and strong but light, the GTO’s chassis was the perfect platform for road and track, capable of handling with aplomb the vast amount of torque and power which the stock or racing drivetrain would put through it.